Lower New York Bay: History and geography

-Since before the time of the Lenape, the Native American inhabitants of the area, the Lower Bay has sustained a rich marine ecosystem with multiple fish species and molluscs, especially oyster, clam and mussel beds.
 In the 20th century, due to increased population and industrial pollution, the water quality of the bay and its ability to support marine life was severely diminished.
 The water quality of the bay began to improve with the passage of the 1972 Clean Water Act.

 The main shipping channel through Lower New York Bay is the Ambrose Channel, 2000 ft wide and dredged to a depth of 40 ft.
 The channel is navigable by ships with up to a 37-foot draft at low tide.
 The entrance to the Ambrose Channel was marked for many years by the Lightship Ambrose, which was superseded by the Ambrose Light.

 The bay contains popular beaches at Brighton Beach and Coney Island in Brooklyn.
 There are also beaches on Staten Island.
 Just outside the bay, facing the Atlantic, are the beaches of Sandy Hook and the Rockaways.

 Lighthouses

 Several lighthouses were built to aid navigation in and around Lower New York Bay, located both on land and in the bay itself.
 The earliest, at Sandy Hook, was built in colonial times.